Entropy of Bernoulli convolutions and uniform exponential growth for linear groups: Uniform exponential growth for linear groups

 \begin{corollary} There is an absolute constant $c>0$ such that if the finite subset $S \subset \GL_d(\Q)$ generates a virtually solvable subgroup, then either $\rho_S=0$ and $\langle S \rangle$ is virtually nilpotent, or \end{corollary}

-The proof of Theorem \ref{solgrowth} goes by first reducing to subgroups of $\Upp_d(\C)$, the subgroup of $\GL_d(\C)$ made of upper triangular matrices, and then by finding a suitable quotient to $\Aff(\C)$, the group of affine transformations of the complex line (similarities).
-Note that we have an isomorphism:
+In the proof of Theorem \ref{solgrowth}, we first show that $\Gamma$ contains a finite index subgroup $H$ that can be conjugated into $\Upp_d(\C)$, the subgroup of $\GL_d(\C)$ made of upper triangular matrices.
+Then we show that $H$ has a non-virtually solvable image under a suitable homomorphism into $\Aff(\C)$, the group of affine transformations of the complex line (similarities).
+This allows us to reduce the theorem to the special case of $S\subset \Aff(\C)$, which we treat first.